Publication Ethics and Principles

 • If the study is to be carried out in any institution or organization, approval must be obtained from this institution or organization.

-• In studies with a human subject, it must be noted in the method’s section of the manuscript that the informed consent of the participants and ethics committee approval from the institution where the study has been conducted have been obtained.
+• In studies involving human subjects, it should be clearly stated in the text of the article that “informed consent” was obtained from the participants and ethics committee approval was obtained from the institution where the study was conducted.